rogervinas/gradle-plugins-first-steps/README.md

 As you can see in this example the plugin registers a new task named `my-buildsrc-project-task`.

-So now we can use it in any `build.gradle.kts` of `my-gradle-project`:
+So now we can use it in any build script for example in root [my-gradle-project > build.gradle.kts](my-gradle-project/build.gradle.kts) applied to `allprojects`:
 ```kotlin
 plugins {
   id("com.rogervinas.my-buildsrc-project-plugin")